Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

 \end{restatable}

-This lemma is a natural generalization of Lemma A.6 of \cite{ding_gaussian_2025}, which proves the special case for $R_n=0$.
-This lemma then indicates that, for appropriately small $k$, in the large sample limit, the distribution of the $k$-th largest coordinate of a scaled sum of independent random vectors is (uniformly) well-approximated by the distribution of the $k$-th largest coordinate of a Gaussian random vector with variance matrix $\Sigma$ \textit{whether or not} there is a small amount of noise $R_n$ injected into the sum.
-The following lemma states that an analogous result is also true for the analogous (multiplier) bootstrap quantity under the relevant bootstrap law.
+This theorem is both a natural generalization of Lemma A.6 of \cite{ding_gaussian_2025}, which proves the special case for $R_n=0$, and an extension of Theorem 2.1 of \cite{belloni_high-dimensional_2018}, which concerns uniform approximations over (hyper)rectangular events (like the max statistic falling below $t$) for ``many approximate means.''\footnote{Note that the $k$-th largest coordinate falling below some $t$ for $k=1$ is an event where $\tilde S_n$ falls in a (hyper)rectangular set, and for $k>1$ is a \textit{union} of rectangles.} This theorem indicates that, for appropriately small $k$, in the large sample limit, the distribution of the $k$-th largest coordinate of a scaled sum of independent random vectors is (uniformly) well-approximated by the distribution of the $k$-th largest coordinate of a Gaussian random vector with variance matrix $\Sigma$ \textit{whether or not} there is a small linearization error $R_n$.
+In Appendix Section \ref{sec_hdclts}, we state an analogous theorem for the analogous (multiplier) bootstrap quantity under the relevant bootstrap law $P^B$.

+Leveraging these high-dimensional CLTs for MAM, in Appendix Section \ref{sec_hdclts} we also state high-dimensional CLTs that explicitly allow for studentization, recognizing that studentization with estimated variances can be cast as analyzing a particular $\tilde S_n$.
+These results can in turn be used to prove the following high-dimensional $k$-FWER result; a two-sided version can similarly be stated, but is omitted for brevity.\footnote{It is also the case that we may safely only work on the event $\{\min _{j \leq p} \widehat{\Sigma}_{j j} \geq b_1^2 / 2\}$ in this theorem, so we incur no existence issues, as this event occurs with probability tending to 1 in the large sample limit given Assumption \ref{ass_mom}.}